How Long Do Water Heaters Last: Here’s Your Guide

 • Resetting the thermostat – especially with electric water heaters

-• Making sure the gas or electric lines are in place and the water heater is getting power
+• Make sure the gas or electric lines are in place and the water heater is getting power

 • Please make sure not to even go near gas or electric lines if you don’t know what you’re doing, and any real work or even investigation should be done by a qualified professional!

-• Making sure water pipes are not leaking and the flow into and out of the water heater is unimpeded
+• Make sure water pipes are not leaking and the flow into and out of the water heater is unimpeded

 • Again, please make sure any real work on your water pipes is done by a professional (which is safer, but also may be required to meet building codes), and always be careful around hot water!